emicklei/melrose/docs/dsl.md

 ```

 ### undynamic<a name="undynamic"></a>
-Undynamic all the notes in a musical object.
+Set the dymamic to normal for all notes in a musical object.

 ```javascript
 undynamic('A+ B++ C-- D-') // =>  A B C D